FeatheredSystems/FalcoTCP-Py/README.md

 If an unregistered request type is received, the server ignores it without taking any action.

-## Panics (Rust Implementation)

-The protocol assumes you will not write faulty code that causes a panic.
-Ensure your implementation avoids conditions that could lead to a system panic.

 ## Security

 The security of the protocol relies entirely on password management.
 This password is essentially a secret key, so treat it as such and protect it properly.
 It must be a fixed-size array of 32 bytes, generated using a cryptographically secure method.
 The password is the main pillar of the protocol's safety — which is expected, as TLS (over HTTP) works similarly.
 The difference here is that the password is managed by you, the operator.

-## Implementations

-Currently, it has only a single connection handler written in Rust.
-However, I plan to implement it for both Python and Go in the future — Python first, then Go.